rust-nostr/nostr/crates/nostr-sqlite/README.md

 # Nostr SQLite

+This crate implements a storage backend on RocksDB for native environments.

 ## State

 **This library is in an ALPHA state**, things that are implemented generally work but the API will change in breaking ways.